Our Blood Pressure UK Data Protection Policy

-This Policy will set out what Blood Pressure UK will do to comply with the GDPR and the existing eight principles in the DPA.
+This Policy will set out what Blood Pressure UK will do to comply with the GDPR.

-1. Personal data shall be processed fairly and lawfully.
+1. Personal data shall be processed fairly, lawfully and transparently.

 2. Personal data shall only be obtained and further processed for specified and lawful purposes.

-3. Personal data shall be adequate, relevant and not excessive in relation to the purpose that they are processed.
+3. Personal data shall not be excessive in relation to the purpose that it is processed.

 5. Personal data shall not be kept longer than necessary.